Infant Safe Haven Laws - Idaho

 Citation: Idaho Code §§ 39-8203; 39-8204

-A safe haven shall take temporary physical custody of a child, without court order, if the child is personally delivered to a safe haven, provided that the following are true:
+A safe haven shall take temporary physical custody of a child, without court order, if the child is personally delivered to a safe haven or a safe haven through a newborn safety device, provided that the following are true:

 • The child is no more than 30 days old.